yuhengtu/reeval_public/README.md

 # Adaptive Testing

-While the result in the paper is from a synthetic adaptive testing experiment implemented in R, we also integrate the adaptive testing code into HELM, implemented with Python.
+While the result in the paper is from a synthetic adaptive testing experiment implemented in R, we also integrate the adaptive testing into HELM, implemented with Python.
 See [HELM tutorial](https://crfm-helm.readthedocs.io/en/latest/reeval/).
-We also include a toy Python script `cat/adap_test.py` to demostrate the idea of adaptive testing.
-To reproduce the R-baed synthetic experiment result in our paper, read the following:
+We also include a toy Python script `cat/adap_test.py` to demonstrate the idea of adaptive testing.
+To reproduce the R-based synthetic experiment result in our paper, read the following:

 Single dataset:
 ```bash